Ozempic and Mounjaro are both popular injectable medications used to treat blood sugar levels in adults with type 2 diabetes.

 These medications may cause or worsen diabetic retinopathy, especially when you first start taking them.

-Although this does not happen in all patients who take these medications, they do come with an increased risk of vision changes and worsening vision.
+Although this side effect does not occur in all people who take these medications, the drugs do come with an increased risk of vision changes and worsening vision.

-Talk with your doctor if you have early-stage diabetic retinopathy or are worried that taking Ozempic or Mounjaro may threaten your eye health.
+Talk with your doctor if you have early-stage diabetic retinopathy or are concerned that taking Ozempic or Mounjaro may impact your eye health.

 How are Ozempic and Mounjaro different?